Tigers Eye: Properties, Facts and Photos

 Blue tigers eye is also known as Hawks Eye and Falcons Eye, although the latter is not used as often.

 In blue tigers eye, the crocidolite fibres remain less oxidised, preserving their bluish-grey colour.
-The blue hue comes from the iron content in the crocidolite, which differs slightly from the iron in the brown variety.
+The blue hue comes from iron in the crocidolite fibres that has undergone little or no oxidation.

 'Oxidised' refers to a process where a substance reacts with oxygen, often leading to a change in its chemical composition or appearance.
 For example, when an apple is peeled and left to sit, it turns brown as it oxidises.